 - Returns to neutral after flex instead of taking a permanent set

-- Corrosion immunity means weather-rated for outdoor sessions
+- Rust-proof means weather-rated for outdoor sessions

 Other Critical Features of a Truly Durable Flirt Pole